Behavioral Job Interview Questions & Answers

 Red flags for the interviewer

 Not providing enough detail

-If you cannot provide specific details or examples about what you claimed in your resume or cover letter.
+If you cannot provide specific details or examples about what you claimed in your resume or cover letter this can be considered as a warning sign.
 If you, for instance, claim that you have successfully led teams in the past, you better be able to back this up through clear examples.
-Failing to do so could lead to quick elimination of your candidacy for the position.
-If the interviewer has troubles verifying your employment history, this could be a red flag.
+Failing to do so could lead to a quick elimination of your candidacy for the position.
+If the interviewer has trouble verifying your employment history, this could be a red flag.

 Failing to respond effectively

 Failing to respond effectively to follow-up questions comes across weak.
 Therefore, think about the follow-up questions the interviewer might ask you based on the scenarios and information you provide them.
 Because you already know what the scenario in your answer will include, if you prepare the right way, you can figure out which follow-up questions are likely to be asked.
 For instance, if you’re preparing for the interview question ‘Describe a time when you had to work on a task outside of your job description?’ you can expect the interviewer to follow up with ‘How did you approach this situation?’ and ‘What was the outcome?’

 If your situations do not show that you take responsibility for a mistake or a project that may have failed, this can be considered a warning sign.
 Self-awareness and being to reflect on situations is an important characteristic to possess in the workplace.
 Interviewers want to hire candidates that can admit errors or who made thoughtful mistakes in the past and tried to fix them.
 The interviewers know that the candidates are human and make mistakes, just like everybody else.
 It’s important that your answers show that you take responsibility for situations and describe the actions you took to repair any problems or challenges.